LucaRepe/MasterThesis/README.md

     - has_return: boolean flag that indicates if the basic block has a RET instruction
     - unique_hash_identifier: identifier obtained with xxhash32, using as input all the mnemonics present in the basic block

-## Headless_scripts

-In this folder are present the python scripts for the chosen tools: Ghidra, IDA Pro, Radare and Angr.

-## MainComplete
+## Sources

-In the root are present both the .c and .exe files, the executable has been compiled as x86.
+Folder containing the .c sources, mainComplete.c is the base script containing function calls, loops and conditional statements, mainTechniques.c adds also one anti-disassembly technique at a time.
-This file will be used as input for the python scripts, in order to produce Interprocedural Control Flow Graphs and evaluate how each tool will disassemble different anti-disassembly techniques.
+This file will be used as input for the orchestrator, in order to produce Interprocedural Control Flow Graphs and evaluate how each tool will disassemble different anti-disassembly techniques.

+### fullAnalysis.py

+This python script:
+    - purges the graphs considering the minimum and maximum addresses present inside the Pin trace
+    - checks the Pin subset over the original addresses
+    - checks the addresses present on the Pin trace that are missing in the graphs
+    - purges again considering the addresses of the function containing the technique
+    - compares the attributes of the differences subgraphs
+    - creates the agreement graph and the differences subgraphs
+    - checks the Jaccard similarity on nodes
+    - checks the Jaccard similarity on edges
+    - checks the graph edit distance on differences subgraphs

+### orchestrator.py

+This python script runs a Docker container at a time, takes as input the file(s) from the folder and returns as output the graphs obtained by the disassemblers.

+### printGraphs.py

+This python script creates a .png representation for the agreement graph and the differences graphs.